jollyjerr/knowledge/math/discrete-structures/sets.md

 ## Subsets

-A ⊆ B if and only if every element in A is also in B
+A ⊆ B if and only if every element in A is also in B ("is a subset of")

-A ⊂ if and only if every element in A is also in B AND B has more elements than A
+A ⊂ if and only if every element in A is also in B AND B has more elements than A ("is a proper subset of")

 A = B if both sets have all the same elements